This week, Let’s welcome David Meredith author of Aaru!

 Thanks for taking the time to share with us today, David.
 Best of luck in all your future endeavors.
 Find David at any of the great sites below.

-Buy Link -Amazon
+Buy Link -Amazon:

 Goodreads - Aaru: Goodreads-Aaru